zdorow/TheScopeReport/README.md

 Any suggestions or ideas for functionality are welcomed!

-Since the output is CSV we can open the file produced in a text editor or in Excel (reccomended).
+Since the output is CSV we can open the file produced in a text editor or in Excel (recommended).
 It does looks much better when imported into Excel so if you do not want to manually adjust the columns size then use the method shown on this site: https://www.hesa.ac.uk/support/user-guides/import-csv

 ________________________________________________________________________________________________________